List of Lilo & Stitch characters: Cobra Bubbles

 Cobra Bubbles is working as a social worker at the time of the original film.
 He is called to Nani's house to determine the fate of her guardianship over her sister Lilo, only to find Lilo home by herself, the front door nailed shut, and Nani trying to get in via the dog door.
 After a brief assessment, during which Lilo misinterprets Nani's hand signals, Cobra concludes that Nani is not doing a good enough job and gives her three days to change his mind.
 When Nani is fired because of Stitch's violent behavior, he informs her that he cannot ignore her being unemployed and demands her to get a new job as soon as possible.
 Cobra's subsequent encounter with Stitch also proves to be less than favorable.
 He is voiced in the films by Ving Rhames, in Lilo & Stitch: The Series by Kevin Michael Richardson, and in Stitch & Ai by an uncredited Richard Epcar.

 Cobra is a former CIA agent and was involved in an incident at Roswell in 1973, presumably through which he knows the Grand Councilwoman.
-He mentions that he saved the earth from an alien race by convincing them that the mosquito was endangered and that Earth should be turned into a wildlife preserve.
+He mentions that he saved the Earth from an alien race by convincing them that the mosquito was endangered and that Earth should be turned into a wildlife preserve.
 When the Grand Councilwoman declares that Nani and Lilo are to be caretakers of Stitch during his exile on Earth, she also implies that Cobra Bubbles is not to divide but instead protect the family.

 Cobra appears as a playable character to unlock for a limited time in the video game Disney Magic Kingdoms.

-In the live-action film, Cobra Bubbles is depicted as solely being a CIA agent, with his status as a social worker in this adaption merely being a cover-up.
-The new character of Mrs. Kekoa takes over the role of Nani and Lilo's social worker, while he pretends to be Kekoa's new director.
+In the live-action film, Cobra Bubbles is depicted as solely being a CIA agent, with his status as a social worker in this adaptation merely being a cover-up.
+The new character of Mrs. Kekoa takes over the role of Nani and Lilo's social worker, while he goes undercover as Kekoa's new director.
 He and the Grand Councilwoman had never met before in this continuity, but he does promise her that he will keep alien society a secret from humans after they meet and she decides to exile Stitch on Earth.
 The film's mid-credits scene also reveals that he has befriended the Pelekai ʻohana.